 Stabilization mats have been a massive game changer for our horses.

-We added Equinox Mud Grids to our pasture last year, and have since rearranged them into three separate feeding stations.
+We added Equinox Mud Grids to our pasture in June of 2024 and have since rearranged them a few times, and added more in February 2026.
 They’ve provided sturdy footing that doesn’t shift around, keeping the ground protected so it stays mud and dust-free all year long.

 You can save 10% on 1+ pallets with the code NANTUCKET10!
 One pallet includes 32 grids, which covers just over 300 sq ft.
 Keep scrolling to see how we’ve implemented two pallets, or 64 grids total.